The Russian connection: A primer on Trump’s cybersecurity feud

 What happens next?

-Mr. Obama will receive the intelligence agencies’ report and be briefed on it Thursday, according to a White House official cited by Associated Press who wasn’t authorized to speak to reporters and requested anonymity.

-Mr. Trump is to be briefed on the hacking report Friday by CIA director John Brennan, FBI director James Comey and Mr. Clapper, the National Intelligence director.
+Trump: Mr. Trump is to be briefed on the hacking report Friday by CIA director John Brennan, FBI director James Comey and Mr. Clapper, the National Intelligence director.
 Mr. Brennan, in an interview Tuesday with PBS NewsHour, said the report will include “what was collected, what was disclosed and what the purpose and intent of that effort was.”

+Congress: Senators from both parties, led by Mr. McCain and Lindsey Graham on the Republican side, have been pressing for a select committee to investigate Russian interference in the election, but Senator Mitch McConnell, the majority leader, has said a select committee was unnecessary.

 With a report from The New York Times News Service